The Sadducees

 EZRA REESTABLISHES JUDAISM

-Under Ezra (450 BC) the reintroduction of strict adherence to Torah law is initiated, and most would say even needed, for the Jewish people of Jerusalem had fallen away and entered into intermarriage with pagans.
-Ezra wrote a complete Torah, used as a master copy, providing Judaism consistency within the law.
-The scribes and lawyers later referred to as the Scribal Authority, begin to ascend under Ezra’s influence and leadership.
+Under Ezra (450 BC), the reintroduction of strict adherence to Torah law is initiated, and most would say even needed, for the Jewish people of Jerusalem had fallen away and entered into intermarriage with pagans.
+Ezra wrote a complete Torah, which was used as a master copy, providing Judaism consistency within the law.
+The scribes and lawyers later referred to as the Scribal Authority began to ascend under Ezra’s influence and leadership.
 By reinitiating a Torah practice that emphasizes a stronger position for law, it is thought by many scholars that Ezra the Scribe, priest of Aaron and most knowledgeable of the law, limited the mystical vision of the Hebrew Bible.
 Centuries later, and under the authority and ministry of Jesus, this mystic heritage would reemerge.

 During the time of Ezra, the Great Assembly (later the Sanhedrin) and synagogue were established.
 The Assembly served as the ruling body within the religion, made up of the most learned men of Ezra’s company.
 The synagogue provided for intellectual development within Judaism and regularly assembled the people.
 With this legal emphasis, a growing class of scribes developed, with the scribes maintaining many civil positions as a part of their duties.
 In the remaking of the Jerusalem society, the scribes slowly became ever more powerful.
 Throughout the new testimony, Jesus will often confront them.